-Gainfort Ltd. operates two convenience stores in Huntingdon, U.K., about 70 miles north of London.
+Gainfort Ltd., a family-owned business for over 10 years, operates two Nisa Local convenience stores in Cambridgeshire, UK.
 At the end of employee shifts, owner Sunil Lahal noticed a disturbing trend during cash counts: The totals were off.

 “We were using a manual system of counting the cash at the end of each shift and, tallying up sales against the amount of cash that should have been taken, there were always issues with mistakes by some staff members,” Lahal says.